Life As A Sondheim

 Scholar Cohorts

 Sondheim Public Affairs Scholars enjoy active friendships with like-minded, involved students.
 Each Scholar enters the program as part of a small cohort of peers, about 15 other new Scholars.
-They bond with their cohort members through participation in shared first year classes and social activities.
+They bond with their cohort members through participation in orientation, a retreat, shared first year classes, and social activities.
 New scholars are mentored by upperclassmen, which incorporates freshmen into the UMBC community for both academics and extracurriculars.

 Activities